ender-js/website/ENDER.md

 ### Getting Started with Ender

-  <xiframe src="http://player.vimeo.com/video/23836209?portrait=0" width="640" height="360" frameborder="0"></xiframe>
+  <iframe src="http://player.vimeo.com/video/23836209?portrait=0" width="640" height="360" frameborder="0"></iframe>

 ### Building an Ender Module

-  <xiframe src="http://player.vimeo.com/video/24296635?portrait=0" width="640" height="360" frameborder="0"></xiframe>
+  <iframe src="http://player.vimeo.com/video/24296635?portrait=0" width="640" height="360" frameborder="0"></iframe>

 <div class="hr" id="about"></div>

 ## ABOUT THIS PROJECT

 We would love to hear how you're using Ender or why you're not.
 What you love... what you hate...
 And we would love all the help we can get!
 Got a great idea?
-Open an issue, submit a pull request, follow @ender, or [message us on twitter](http://twitter.com/intent/tweet?text=@fat%20@ded%20-%20I'm%20using%20ender.%20Check%20it%20out%20at%20http://)!
+Open an issue, submit a pull request, follow @ender, or [message us on twitter](http://twitter.com/intent/tweet?text=@ender%20-%20I'm%20using%20ender.%20Check%20it%20out)!

 ### LICENSE

-Ender is licensed under *MIT* - *copyright 2012-2013 Dustin Diaz & Jacob Thornton*
+Ender is licensed under *MIT* - *copyright 2011-2013 Dustin Diaz, Jacob Thornton, Rod Vagg*

 For the individual modules, see their respective licenses.